 Turf is a made up of thousands of living plants and all plants need growing medium to support them.
-So the answer to the question “Do you need topsoil to lay turf?” is “yes”.
+So the answer to the question “Do you need topsoil to lay turf?” is a hearty yes.
 More details in this article.

-Why do you need topsoil to lay turf?
+Why do you need topsoil for laying turf?

 - Absorbs impact and protects your joints as you move across the lawn